JoyTaribagshaw/habit_tracker_app/README.md

 ## 📄 License

-This project is part of an academic portfolio for the IU International University of Applied Sciences.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---